“Where else have my instincts been this wrong?”

 The goal of slowing down isn’t actually to go slower.
 It’s about taking action in the most effective way.

-By optimizing for effectiveness of the approach, you make the overall journey better.
+Optimizing for the effectiveness of your approach, is key to making the overall journey better.

 - Quality over quantity: Doing things well instead of doing more things.